Natural Resource Economics and Policy - Bachelor of Science in Agriculture

 A Suggested Plan of Study for Students

-A roadmap for students coming into the Department of Agricultural Economics and Agricultural Business without deficiences and without advanced coursework, e.g., AP course credit or dual credits wishing to pursue the degree in Natural Economics and Policy (NREP).
+A roadmap for students coming into the Department of Agricultural Economics and Agricultural Business without deficiencies and without advanced coursework, e.g., AP course credit or dual credits wishing to pursue the degree in Natural Economics and Policy (NREP).

 This roadmap assumes student placement in MATH 1215 and ENGL 1110G.
 The contents and order of this roadmap may vary depending on initial student placement in mathematics and english.
 It is only a suggested plan of study for students and is not intended as a contract.
 Course availability may vary from fall to spring semester and may be subject to modification or change.